 NOTICE OF NONDISCRIMINATORY POLICY AS TO STUDENTS

-Because You Can Learn school admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It doesn't discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, scholarship and loan programs, and athletic programs and other school administered programs.
+Because You Can (BYC) Learn school admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+BYC Learn doesn't discriminate on the basis of race, color, national or ethnic origin in administration of its educational policies, scholarship and loan programs, athletic programs, and other school administered programs.

-All instructional personnel, educational support employees, and school administrators have an obligation to report misconduct by instructional personnel, educational support employees and school administrators which affects the health, safety, or welfare of a student.
+All instructional personnel, educational support employees, and school administrators have an obligation to report misconduct by instructional personnel, educational support employees, and school administrators which affects the health, safety, or welfare of a student.
 Examples of misconduct include obscene language, drug and alcohol use, disparaging comments, prejudice or bigotry, sexual innuendo, cheating or testing violations, physical aggression, and accepting or offering favors.
 Reports of misconduct of employees should be made to Jennifer Ferreira, PhD.
-Reports of misconduct committed by administrators should be made to Jennifer Ferreira, PhD.

-Reporting Child Abuse, Abandonment or Neglect All employees and agents have an affirmative duty to report all actual or suspected cases of child abuse, abandonment, or neglect.
-Call1-800-96-ABUSE or report online at: http://www.dcf.state.fl.us/abuse/report/.
+All employees and agents have an affirmative duty to report all actual or suspected cases of child abuse, abandonment, or neglect.
+Call 1-800-96-ABUSE (22873) or report online at http://www.dcf.state.fl.us/abuse/report/.

-Signs of Physical Abuse The child may have unexplained bruises, welts, cuts, or other injuries; broken bones; or burns.
+Signs of Physical Abuse.
+The child may have unexplained bruises, welts, cuts, or other injuries such as broken bones or burns.
 A child experiencing physical abuse may seem withdrawn or depressed, seem afraid to go home or may run away, shy away from physical contact, be aggressive, or wear inappropriate clothing to hide injuries.